This juicy and flavorful beef sausage is easy to make at home with lean ground beef, spices, and olive oil.

-Savory breakfasts can be just as good as sweet ones, and these tasty sausages are excellent proof.
-Served with eggs, they're perfect for breakfast or brunch.
-They are delicious and filling, and you can make them in advance and reheat them.
+Savory breakfasts can be just as good as sweet ones, and this beef sausage is the proof!
+Served with eggs, these sausages are delicious and filling, and you can make them in advance and reheat them.
+To make them, simply mix ground beef with seasonings, shape the mixture into patties, and cook the patties in olive oil for a few minutes.

 Ingredients

 - Ground beef: I use lean ground beef (85% lean and 15% fat).
-A leaner mixture is going to be too dry, in my opinion.
-I once tried using a 90/10 mix and it definitely wasn't as good.
+A leaner mixture will be too dry.
+I experimented with a 90/10 mix, and it wasn't as good.

 Variations